Overview

 Opening Your Project in Stitch

-- Launch Stitch.
+- Launch Stitch

-- Click the folder icon (far left) in the top menu.
+- Click the folder icon (far left) in the top menu

 Stitch Features

-Turning Pano's On or Off
+Turning Panos On or Off

-- Right-click the scan and select “Hide in iGUIDE” from the context menu.
+- Right-click the scan and choose Hide in iGUIDE

 Set the Initial Pano and Angle

-- To set this, right-click the desired pano and select “Set as initial pano.”
+- Right-click the desired pano and select Set as initial pano

-- Click the “Set initial pano angle” button, then left-click the desired view direction in the pano.
+- Click Set initial pano angle, then left-click in the pano to set viewing direction

 Add Notes for Drafters